Deploy an orchestration workflow model

-Once you are satisfied with how your model performs, it is ready to be deployed and used to recognize entities in text.
+Once you are satisfied with how your model performs, it's ready to be deployed, and query it for predictions from utterances.
 Deploying a model makes it available for use through the prediction API.

 See project development lifecycle for more information.

 After you have reviewed the model's performance and decide it's fit to be used in your environment, you need to assign it to a deployment to be able to query it.
 Assigning the model to a deployment makes it available for use through the prediction API.
 It is recommended to create a deployment named

 production to which you assign the best model you have built so far and use it in your system.
 You can create another deployment called

 staging to which you can assign the model you're currently working on to be able to test it.
 You can have a maximum on 10 deployments in your project.